 What is God’s Name?

 The name of God has been stricken from Scripture and the word “LORD” in all caps is used as a placeholder.
-I know, He is known by many names such as Jehovah or Yahweh.
+I know, many call God Jehovah or Yahweh.
 But, most scholars argue that this is not the true name of the All Mighty.

 For now, we’ll have to settle for calling Him Almighty Father.